neudesic-digi-int/landing/README.md

 # Neudesic Digital Integration service line Git reference

-Welcome to the (one of several) reference page for Digital Integration resources.
+Welcome to the (one of several) reference pages for Digital Integration resources.

 Please see the standards documents for [repositories, security, and naming conventions][1] or check the list below for repositories of note.